About Doing Art Together

 Elena Sarkissian, President

-Alexi Friedman, Secretary
+Alexi Friedman, Recording Secretary

 Robert Fisher, Treasurer

-Electra Askitopoulos-Friedman, Mentor
+Electra Askitopoulos-Friedman, Founder/Creative Director

 The mission of Doing Art Together (DAT) is to awaken and enrich the intellectual, social, and cultural development of under-resourced New York City youth, inspiring them to pursue their learning.
 We accomplish this by engaging youth in the visual arts, enlisting the participation of their families and building enduring partnerships with their educational community.
 We are a non-profit arts education organization that provides hands-on programs to under-served audiences.
 DAT’s programs build skills that enhance the ability to learn and are easily transferred from the classroom to life.